Man killed in hit and run crash in Brooklyn

 BENSONHURST, Brooklyn (WABC) -- Officials are looking for the hit-and-run driver that fatally struck a man in Brooklyn.

-Police say a man, 26, was walking along the street in Brooklyn when he was struck by a black sedan that quickly fled the scene.
+The incident happened early Sunday near the intersection of 86th Street and 19th Avenue near a popular commercial area.

-The incident happened early Sunday at the intersection of 86th Street and 19th Avenue near a popular commercial area.
+Police say a man, 26, was walking along the street when he was struck by a black sedan that quickly fled the scene.

 The victim suffered respiratory arrest and was transported to Maimonides Hospital where he was pronounced dead.